TradeControl/tradecontrol.github.io/src/pages/tutorials/installing-office.md

 ---
 layout: ../../layouts/Documentation.astro
 title: Installing an Office 365 client
-permalink: /tutorials/installing-office
 ---

-For an entry-level application, follow the instructions for a [basic single user install](./installing-local).
+For an entry-level application, follow the instructions for a [basic single user install](/tutorials/installing-local).

 ## Client

 The client interface is a thin Access database that uses ODBC linked tables, Pass Through Queries and ADO to interact with the business entity.
 The Access database does not contain any business logic or queries; these are processed by Sql Server.
 It is therefore both a practical tool, but also a fully specified model for future developments, such as a mobile app or ASP.NET website.
-The client is documented in the [tutorials](./services).
+The client is documented in the [tutorials](/tutorials/services).

-The first section describes how to install the client locally, [the second section](#azure-installation) sets up a connection to Azure Sql and includes the [VSTO templates](./installing-vsto).
+The first section describes how to install the client locally, [the second section](#azure-installation) sets up a connection to Azure Sql and includes the [VSTO templates](/tutorials/installing-vsto).

 ## Installation